yorktips/flexSdk/gendoc/source/example.rst

  3. Attach to User created BFD session or a routing protocol
  4. Review configuration and state

-The above assumes that the BFD daemon is already running and has registered with the system.
+..
+Note::The above assumes that the BFD daemon is already running and has registered with the system.

 -----------------